Delphinoid/futurism-setup/README.md

 ## Client Setup

-Copy the following files and folders from futurism-shared to futurism-client:
+Copy the following files and folders from futurism-shared to futurism-client/src:
 ```
-node_modules
 models
 spec
 actions.js